Title IX: Sexual Misconduct, Assault, or Harassment

 College conduct code violations defense – We defend college students accused of violating their school’s various conduct codes by carefully analyzing each charge, finding exculpatory evidence or mitigating circumstances, and making sure the school’s disciplinary proceedings are fair and legal.

-Title IX gender equity – We aggressively support individual students, faculty, staff, coaches, and athletic teams who have suffered illegal gender bias and discrimination whether on the job or on the field.
+Gender Equity – We aggressively support individual students, faculty, staff, coaches, and athletic teams who have suffered illegal gender bias and discrimination whether on the job or on the field.

 MEET OUR ATTORNEYS